-In the previous tutorial we discussed, loops in general, what they are, their benefits, why should we use them, along with syntax, and working for “for” loop.
+In the previous tutorial we discussed about loops in general, what they are and their benefits, why should we use them, along with syntax, and working for “for” loop.
 If you haven’t gone through that tutorial till now I will recommend you to go through that first so it will be easier for you to learn the concept of while loop, once you have the concept, what loops generally are.

-As we know now what loops are and why are they used, in this section, I will go directly towards the working and syntax of while loop along with its comparison with for loop and where to use it.
+Now as we know now what loops are and why they are used, in this section, I will go directly towards the working and syntax of while loop along with its comparison with for loop and where to use it.

 “A while loop in python runs a bunch of code or statements again and again until the given condition is true when the condition becomes false, the loop terminates its repetition.”

 The syntax for while loop is simple and very much like for loop.
 We have to use the keyword “while”, along with it we have to put a condition in parenthesis and after that, a colon is placed.
 The condition could be either true or false.
 Until the condition is true, the loop will keep on executing again and again.
 If we use a certain sort of condition in our while loop that, it never becomes false then the program will keep on running endlessly, until we stop it by force.
 So, this kind of mistake in our syntax is known as logical/human error.

 To terminate an infinite loop, you can press Ctrl+C on your system.

 A “for” statement loop runs until the iteration through, set, lists, tuple, etc. or a generator function is completed.
 In case of while loop the statement simply loops until the condition, we have provided becomes false.
 We generally use for loops for areas where we are already familiar with the number of iterations and use while loop where the number of iterations are unknown.
 Because while loop is solely based on the state of its condition.